-Interdisciplinary symposia that facilitates national and international collaboration to tackle global development challenges
+Interdisciplinary symposia that facilitate national and international collaboration to tackle global development challenges

 The goal of the two-and-a-half day symposia is to introduce outstanding engineers and international development workers (0-20 years post-doc, or equivalent experience in industry) to each other, and through this interaction facilitate:

 Collaboration in engineering for development

 The transfer of new techniques and approaches across disciplinary boundaries

 The establishment of contacts among the next generation of engineering leaders and beyond